 If you have breast cancer but also dense breasts, does this mean you should seriously consider having the healthy breast removed, since extreme and even moderate density is a risk factor even in women who’ve never had breast cancer?

-Finally (you’d think it would have been sooner), a study shows an association between dense breasts and the risk of the healthy breast eventually getting cancer if not removed.
+There is a study that shows an association between dense breasts and the risk of the healthy breast eventually getting cancer if not removed.

-“Contralateral disease” refers to the development of cancer in a healthy breast subsequent to the other breast developing it.
+“Contralateral disease” refers to the development of cancer in a healthy breast subsequent to the other breast developing the disease.

 A report in the journal Cancer tells of the link between breast density and contralateral BC.